evolution-gaming/kafka-flow/docs/overview.md

 returns the list of the handled records, which could be useful for unit testing.

-`ConsumerFlowOf` provides a default implementation for the specific topic, which does required polls and correctly handles partiton assginment and revokation.
+`ConsumerFlowOf` provides a default implementation for the specific topic, which does required polls and correctly handles partiton assginment and revocation.
 As most of the libray code relies on this behavior, it is recommended to never reimplement it, though this is possible (to quickly fix a bug on production?).